 Program Description Smart Choice Program This program provides rebates or low-interest financing for the installation of high efficiency heat pumps and water heaters.
 Program participants also are eligible for the City's lowest residential electric rate schedule.
 Rebates range from \$225 - \$400.
 Financing is available for electric heat pump installations at an interest rate of 6 percent for a maximum of 60 months.
 Smart Switches Smart Switches are devices that control the flow of electricity to major appliances (water heater, air conditioner, or swimming pool pump) during times of peak demand, normally June through September.
 Customers with Smart Switches are entered into a drawing for a \$100 utility bill credit at each City Council meeting.
-Online "Energy Depot" Toolkit This website includes a personalized energy profile, energy reduction tips, do-it-yourself energy audit, and more.
+Energy Conservation Tools and Tips Online energy tools and tips.
 Energy Management Consultation The City of Rock Hill is available to provide consultation regarding energy management programs for its commercial and industrial consumers.
 For more information about energy management services, call 803-329-5500.